julianchurchill/sxq-to-midi/README.md

 # TODO - sxq_to_midi.py

 - ...
 Handle track volume curve
-    - ... initial volume encoded in Ga-15 event as 00 00 B0 07 xx - where 00 00 is the time stamp, B0 07 means MIDI automation type 7 (volume) and xx is the new value
-        - ... handle this initial MIDI automation event
-    - ongoing MIDI automation events appear after Ga-11 note end (64/event delta?).
+    - ... ongoing MIDI automation events appear after Ga-11 note end (64/event delta?).
 Format is same as above: yy zz B0 07 xx, repeated until yy is '00' to indicate end of automation events.  yy zz is time stamp, B0 07 means MIDI automation type 7 (volume) and xx is the new value
-        - handle these ongoing MIDI automation events
+        - ... handle these ongoing MIDI automation events
 - Not all SXQ tracks are midi - don't export them as we run out of real midi track space in MPC Beats.
 What are they?
 - Handle tempo (not in a special track 0 conductor track if possible)
 - Handle time signature (not in a special track 0 conductor track if possible)